 I love the unique pattern of this backsplash!
-Construction 2 Style did a fantastic job of creating a pattern with lots of variation in this backsplash.
+Construction 2 Style did a fantastic job designing this backsplash to create a joyful home.

 This is definitely a more bold approach for abundance but it totally works!

-I see the aesthetic everywhere right now!
+I see the freedom aesthetic everywhere right now!
 Spending time outdoors is imperative for our happiness.
-It is no surprise that bringing the outdoors in will bring us joy.
+It is no surprise that bringing the outdoors creates a more joyful home and space.
 If your space has a lot of natural light from windows, showcase that view and bring the light in!

 Adding in natural elements and colors found outdoors will bring joy to your design.
 In a more extreme case, if your space is windowless and dark, add in bright light (look for 2,700-3,000 kelvin LED light bulbs), pull in natural colors and plans from the outdoors, and don’t fill the room with too many things.